 Tips & Tricks

-• Try any kind of oil works best for your skin.
-I love going back and forth between coconut oil and jojoba oil.
-Also any oil that’s liquid at room temperature is super easy to mix together with the sugar.
+- Try any oil that works best for your skin.
+I love switching between coconut oil and jojoba oil.
+Any liquid at room temperature is super easy to mix with sugar.
+Avocado oil, extra virgin olive oil, or other carrier oils like grapeseed oil also work well for some skin types.

-• Mix it up with the essential oils to create fun variations.
+- Mix it up with the essential oils to create fun variations, or add some citrus zest.

-• Place these in nice containers tied up with colored string or brown string for a homemade gift.
-Mason jars come in different colors now which work really well for sugar scrub.
-They’re a great gift for Mother’s Day, a Christmas gift, or as a gift idea for bridal showers and baby showers.
+- Place these in nice containers tied up with colored string or brown string for a homemade gift.
+Mason jars come in different colors now, which work really well for sugar scrubs.
+They’re a great Mother’s Day gift, a Christmas gift, or a gift idea for bridal showers and baby showers.

-I really hope you enjoy this Homemade Sugar Scrub!
-If you do get a chance to make this recipe, please leave a rating below, I’d love to hear from you in the comments.
+I really hope you enjoy this Homemade Sugar Scrub recipe!
+If you do get a chance to make this recipe, please leave a rating below.
+I’d love to hear from you in the comments.
 You may also enjoy my Lemon Sugar Scrub or my Lavender Sugar Scrub.

 Easy Homemade Sugar Scrub